Can You Get Lip Fillers While Breastfeeding?

 Stock the freezer with ready meals and ask friends to bring food to you.
 Perhaps you should organise a food train.
 The first few days, everyone wants to help; it’s helpful to organise support later on after the birth.

-3. Loving touch
+3. Loving Touch

 Our bodies go through massive changes after birth: womb returning to normal size, bleeding, hormones balance, returning to starting blood volume.